nclelw/Unintended-Consequences/README.md

 # Unintended-Consequences
 Unintended consequences of software applications and the liability of software developers and corporations.
-An essay competed for CITS5551 at UWA, 2019.
+An essay completed for CITS5551 at UWA, 2019.